 Charter Schools that are deemed their own LEA for purposes of special education shall receive their special education funding in the same manner as these funds are distributed to non-direct service districts.
-Current year P-2 ADA will be used for all other charter schools.

 XV.
 LOW INCIDENCE MATERIALS AND EQUIPMENT FUNDS